 Goldendoodle hair grows out longer than the average dog – up to 7 inches long, in fact.
 And just like with human hair, fresh haircuts will keep their hair healthy and maintained.
 Most goldendoodles don’t shed much, but you still want to bathe and give your goldendoodle haircuts to minimize allergens, especially if you or anyone in the house is allergic to animals.

-In any case, if you’re considering grooming your goldendoodle, this is a great visual resource for helping you choose which of the various goldendoodle haircuts to give her.
+In any case, if you’re considering getting your goldendoodle groomed, this is a great visual resource for helping you choose which of the various goldendoodle haircuts to give her.

 Types of Goldendoodle Haircuts